-Last year, my family and I made the move from the San Francisco Bay Area down to Los Angeles.
+Last year, my family and I made the move from the San Francisco Bay Area, down to Los Angeles.
 We initially planned on making three separate trips using the largest U-Haul truck available, a 26-foot moving truck.
-Unfortunately, our first move turned out to be a disaster because of the truck having a fuel leak.
-This turned out to be a prevalent issue due to unscrupulous people stealing gas out of these easy-to access fuel tanks.
+Unfortunately, our first move turned out to be a disaster because the U-Haul truck had a fuel leak.
+This turns out to be a prevalent issue due to unscrupulous people stealing gas out of the easy-to access fuel tanks on these vehicles.

-After that first terrible experience, we still had to use U-Haul simply because we were forced to.
-We made some trips with the smaller 20-foot trucks, as well as a trailer hitched up to our truck.
+After that disastrous experience, we still had to use U-Haul simply because we were forced to (there was no other way to get our stuff so close to your move date.)
+We made some trips with the slightly smaller 20-foot trucks, as well as with a trailer hitched up to our truck.
 We also had to use a moving company who used their own personal moving truck.

 U-Haul offers a variety of rental vehicles for your move.
-There are various moving trucks, cargo (enclosed) trailers, and utility (unenclosed) trailers.
-Moving trucks/vans don’t require you to have anything additional; your normal Class C driver’s license will suffice.
-Although, it is undoubtably much more difficult to drive such large vehicles at times.
+There are a range of moving trucks, cargo trailers (enclosed), and utility trailers (unenclosed).
+Moving trucks and vans don’t require you to have a vehicle or any additional equipment; your normal Class C driver’s license will suffice.
+Although, it is undoubtably much more difficult to drive such a large vehicle at times.

-With the cargo and utility trailers, there are a number of requirements on the U-Haul website when you make your reservation.
-Some notable ones are that you much have a connection for a 4-way light connector for the trailer lighting, and you must have at a 1-7/8″ or 2″ hitch ball on your towing vehicle.
-Also, if you want to prevent someone from stealing your trailer off your trailer hitch, you can invest in a locking hitch pin, which allows you to lock the pin using a key.
+With regards to the cargo and utility trailers, there are a number of requirements on the U-Haul website when you make your reservation.
+Some notable ones are that you must have a connection for a 4-way light connector for trailer lighting, and you must have at a 1-7/8″ or 2″ hitch ball on your towing vehicle.
+Also, if you want to prevent someone from stealing your trailer off of your trailer hitch, you should invest in a locking hitch pin, which allows you to lock the pin using a key.

 CURT Hitch Ball & Pin, Fits 2″ Receiver: 1-7/8″ (5000 lbs Rating) / 2″ (7500 lbs Rating)